 - Dignity e.g. the individual prefers to be addressed by her title of Dr

-- Respect e.g. staff are to respect the individual’s right to watch (legal) pornography
+- Respect e.g. staff are to respect the individual’s right to view (legal) pornography

-- Rights e.g. if the individual is not happy with the service, staff are to make them aware of their rights to go through the complaints policy and procedure
+- Rights e.g. if the individual is not happy with the service, staff are to make them aware of their rights using the complaints policy and procedure

 Care plans are working documents and so should be reviewed and updated regularly to reflect the individual’s changing needs.
 They should also be available in a format that the individual understands (e.g. large text or easy-read formats) and each individual should have a copy of their own care plan.